Brodie Merrill

 Brodie Merrill (born November 5, 1981) is a Canadian former professional lacrosse player.
 Merrill is recognized by the Premier Lacrosse League as having revolutionized the LSM position, and is the namesake for the Brodie Merrill Long Stick Midfielder of the Year Award, being the only active PLL player to have an award named after them.
 Merrill is widely regarded as one of the greatest defensemen in lacrosse history, in both the indoor and outdoor game.

 Early life

 Merrill was born in Montreal to Peter and Patricia, where he grew up playing hockey, soccer, and baseball.
 He has an older brother, Patrick, and a younger sister Tory.
-His family moved to Orangeville at the age of eight, in part due to the Quebec seccession movement.
+His family moved to Orangeville at the age of eight, in part due to the Quebec secession movement.

 High school career

 Merrill attended the Salisbury School in Connecticut.
 While attending Salisbury, he was a standout lacrosse player, and was named the New England Defensive Player of the Year, was selected to the All-New England team, and was selected as a First Team High School All-American.